-When the Council review its energy suppliers and tender, they will once again evaluate green energy options.
+Utility tender review looking at and evaluating green options.
 Consider using recycled materials if appropriate for items like picnic tables or play park equipment.
 Adopting best practice to request tenderers to evidence their commitment to sustainability within their own services.